 Goals: In this course students look at long-term investment situations, such as retirement planning, and we use the theoretical tools of modern finance to explore the trade-offs between risk and return.

 Homework: I will assign homework each week due the next Tuesday.
 Much of Tuesday will be spent discussing the problems as assigned and then augmenting them.
 I will collect but not grade homework assignments, but that does not mean that you can afford to not at least try them before Tuesday.
 The problems will come back in modified form in the quizzes.
 Finance is not a spectator sport.

 Student Learning Objectives: business discipline principles, quantitative techniques.

-Grades: Grades will be determined by an average of the best three out of the four quiz grades and the retirement planning project.
-Quizzes and the project will receive the numerical version of letter grades, A = 4.00, A/B = 3.50, B = 3.00 B/C = 2.50, etc. I will send out sample quizzes the week before each quiz.
+Grades: Grades will be determined by an equally weighted average of the best three out of the four quiz grades and the retirement planning project.
+Quizzes and the project will receive the numerical version of letter grades, A = 4.00, A/B = 3.50, B = 3.00 B/C = 2.50, etc. An average above 3.50 is required for an A, above 2.50 for a B etc. I do not give plusses and minusses.
+I will post new sample quizzes on my web page the week before each quiz.

 Plagiarism: Please review Roosevelt’s policy on plagiarism. www.roosevelt.edu/plagiarism.

 Religious Holidays: Roosevelt’s policy is to accommodate students who will be celebrating religious holidays.
 Talk to me in the first couple of weeks, and we will work something out.